Spaced Repetition Technique

 Now, most students prefer cramming before their exams, thinking they will be able to remember the information effectively.
 However, those plans always end up failing them in the examination.
 You see, our brain doesn't do well remembering the information that has been mass dumped or crammed into it.
 Instead, spaced learning is what works best.
 It works on a simple principle of spacing effect, which means that spacing out learning sessions allows for better long-term retention.

 Say you have studied a topic completely, now you decide to review it again, and improve on any points you might have missed.
 You end the session, the next day, pick up the topic, and again review it.
-Now you start increasing the intervals between the sessions, following the principle of spaced repetition.
-This way, you are effectively resetting the "forgetting curve," as you review the topic just before it's about to be forgotten.
-This ensures that knowledge is moved from short-term to long-term memory retention.
+Following the idea of spaced repetition, you now start spacing out the session intervals.
+Reviewing the subject immediately before it is about to be forgotten this helps you to effectively reset the forgetting curve.
+This guarantees that information is transferred from short-term to long-term memory retention.

-Another benefit of the spacing effect is supported by their ongoing assistance instead of just a one-time push.
-Think of the normal cramming session as an intense motivational workout session.
-You push yourself and do 100 pushups, but end up tired for days, ensuring no more workouts during that whole time.
+Consider a typical cramming session as a strenuous motivational fitness exercise.
+You push yourself and do 100 pushups, but you are weary for days, guaranteeing no further exercises during the whole of that time.
 Now you decide to take the normal method, and exercise regularly.
 You still push yourself, just not as hard as you did earlier.
-The result, a steadily growing, b physique.
+The result — a steadily growing, strong physique.
 This is exactly how the spacing effect works.
-As you continue to space out your reviews, the intervals can gradually lengthen, matching your improved recall ability and making learning more efficient.
+The gaps can slowly grow as you review more frequently, therefore complementing your enhanced recall capacity and boosting learning efficiency

 How to Implement Spaced Repetition in Your Studies